marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 1) The Cloud Pak info that you wish to install

-2) The services that you wish to install on the cloud pak
+2) The services that you wish to install on the Cloud Pak

 ## Step 2: Deploy Cloud Pak